HenrikBengtsson/jottr.org-blogdown/content/post/2023-01-10-progressr-cli.md

 ![Animation of a one-line, green-blocks cli progress bar in the terminal growing from 0% to 100% with an ETA estimate at the end](/post/handler_cli-default-slow_sum.svg)

-Just like regular **cli** progress bars, these ones can be customized in the exact same way.
+Just like regular **cli** progress bars, you can customize these in the same way.
 For instance, if you use the following from one of the **cli** examples:

 ```r
 options(cli.progress_bar_style = list(